python4004/Sneakymailer-HTB/sneakymailer.md

 ```
 ### 2-user access

-after connecting to server i tried to get `usr.txt` but  can't
+after connecting to server I tried to get `usr.txt` but  can't
 ![Screenshot from 2020-10-07 17-39-14](https://user-images.githubusercontent.com/36403473/95354773-1e9b3600-08c5-11eb-91e8-26956bf2b9d8.png)
-so i took developer privilege his password ` m^AsY7vTKVT+dV1{WOU%@NaHkUAId3]C`
+so I took developer privilege his password ` m^AsY7vTKVT+dV1{WOU%@NaHkUAId3]C`
 ![Screenshot from 2020-08-19 14-06-50](https://user-images.githubusercontent.com/36403473/95358441-5b692c00-08c9-11eb-9adc-d10aec84d9ed.png)
-in `/var/www/` directory i found another subdomain `pypi.sneakycorp.htb` so i added it to `etc/hosts` on my machine
+in `/var/www/` directory I found another subdomain `pypi.sneakycorp.htb`, so i added it to `/etc/hosts` on my machine
-in `pypi.sneakycorp.htb` directory i found `.hpasswd`.<br/>
+in `pypi.sneakycorp.htb` directory I found `.hpasswd`.<br/>
-Firstly, i decrypted the hashed password it's MD5(APR)<br/>
+Firstly, I decrypted the hashed password it was MD5(APR)<br/>
 password after decryption `soufianeelhaoui`<br/>

 I now have the privileges to upload my pypi server content
-So I have to look for a suitable Pypi Server. </br>
+So I had to look for a suitable Pypi Server. </br>
 ```
 The idea is to have a pypi server so that we can upload or modify files, etc. So I looked for ways to upload to the pypi server and use it to take the powers of the user.
 ```
-After searching, I found out how to install pypi server
+After searching, I found out how to install pypi server.
 [pypi setup](https://www.linode.com/docs/applications/project-management/how-to-create-a-private-python-package-repository/)

 ```